 At Helping Hands, we focus on promoting independence and respecting your dignity and privacy.
 Your dedicated care manager will work with you and your family to understand what your specific needs are and how the chosen carer can maintain those important boundaries.

 As well as the practical areas of care, our carers can also provide reassurance and comfort, both to you and your loved one.
 Alongside supporting other customers at the end of their lives, many of our carers have also had the personal experience of caring for their own family member.
 They offer a valuable source of support and comfort, having that personal understanding of what can be a distressing and difficult time.

 Clinical experts in home care

-For more complex healthcare needs, whether it is more complex medication or some form of clinical intervention such as a peg-feeding tube or tracheostomy, our team of clinical specialists will set-up and manage this support for you.
+For more complex healthcare needs, whether it is more complex medication or some form of clinical intervention such as a peg-feeding tube or tracheostomy, our team of clinical nurse managers will set-up and manage this support for you.

 All of our carers are trained to the highest standards in assisting people with various conditions, and we are the only full-service home care provider endorsed by Skills for Care.
 We also have a team of specially trained clinical carers who can provide the more complex clinical support that is needed, with support and guidance from one of our registered nurses.